What is a hang?

 - Coscorrón: is another way of producing harmonics and percussion accompaniment.

 Most of these techniques can be achieved with mallets, except for rubbing and percussive accompaniment.
-This is because, with mallets, harmonics will always be produced, except for the felt-tipped mallet.
-However, the most advisable way to play this instrument is with bare hands, since with them the greatest variety of possible sound colors can be achieved.
+This is because, with mallets, harmonics will always be produced, However, the most advisable way to play this instrument is with bare hands, since with them the greatest variety of possible sound variations can be achieved.

 The best hang interpreters